If you don't find the term you are looking for here, view Federal Student Aid's Glossary.

 Your EFC is a number used by schools to calculate how much financial aid you are eligible to receive, if any.
 It’s based on the financial information you provide through the Free Application for Federal Student Aid (FAFSA).
 It’s not the amount of money your family will have to pay for college, nor is it the amount of federal student aid you will receive.

-We send prospective students an Estimated Financial Aid Award letter via email to help them understand the aid they may be eligible for.
+We send prospective students an email with estimated financial aid to help them understand what they may be eligible for.
 The types and amounts of estimated aid can be different from the aid you will receive if we need to make corrections to your FAFSA or if requested information is not submitted in a timely fashion.